 For each section it is further possible to define a top margin in order to allow for different spacing between the sections in case they are being reordered (the default margin is 20px).

-Learn more on how to customize the rest of the email sections in the article here.
+Learn more on how to customize the rest of the email sections in the article here or watch the video below:

 Sending a Test Email to Check your Invitation Design